Dimensional Analysis in Statistical Modelling: Transforming quantities

+The scale of the measurement $ X $ may be transformed in a variety of ways.
+No change of scale occurs when the transformation is a rescaling, where we know how to transform both the numerical part of $ X $ and $ X $'s units of measurement.
+When the transformation is complex, the scale itself might change.
+For instance, if $ X $ is measured on a ratio-scale, then the logarithm of $ X $ will be on an interval-scale.
 Observe that in Example \ref{ex:phindex}, the units of measurement in $ H^+ $ were eliminated before transforming by the transcendental function $\log_{10}$.
 That raises the question: do we need to eliminate units before applying the logarithm?
 This question and the logarithmic transformation in science have led to vigorous debate for over six decades \citep{matta2010can}.
 We highlight and resolve some of that debate below in Section \ref{sec:logarithm}.

-However we begin with an even simpler situation seen in the next subsection, where we study the issues that may arise when interval scales are superimposed on ratio scales.
+However, we begin with an even simpler situation seen in the next subsection, where we study the issues that may arise when interval-scales are superimposed on ratio-scales.